wp-plugins/traffic-manager/readme.txt

 == Changelog ==

-= 1.3.2 =
+= 1.4.0 =
-* NEW: Add button adn shortcode to modify the choice when the users have choose.
+* NEW: The graph are now entirely generate with elycharts/raphael javascript library

 = 1.3.1 =
 * BUG: typo error